 - LED: These bulbs conserve power and should keep your electric bill down.
 They also can pair with emergency batteries.
 These are more popular now due to their high-quality look while also being better for the environment

-Let Safe-T Fire Protection come inspect your emergency lighting today.
+Let Safe-T Fire Protection come inspect your commercial emergency lighting today.
 Our team is well trained in providing the most thorough, detailed inspections that will guarantee your emergency lighting and exit signs are working properly to keep everyone safe.

 Do I really need emergency lighting?

 Yes.
-During a fire, emergency lighting will lead people to the exits.
+During a fire, emergency lighting and exit signs will lead people out of the building.
 During emergencies like this, smoke and chaos can make it difficult to think straight.
 Emergency lighting is a beacon that leads people out of the building.